lumeland/lume.land/docs/core/events.md

 ## afterUpdate

-This event is triggered after re-building the site after detecting changes with `lume --serve`.
+This event is triggered after re-building the site with `lume --serve`.

 ```js
 site.addEventListener("afterUpdate", (event) => {